Derathelion/Capstone/Technical Technique Presentation .md

 - Data Skills: Python, SQL, PowerBI Report.

 ## Sample Data Selection
-- Criteria for selecting sample data
+- This Data was selected so we can split the data to predict Sales features.
-- Sources of sample data
+- This Data set was sourced from Kaggle https://www.kaggle.com/datasets/thorgodofthunder/tvradionewspaperadvertising/code
-- Relevance of the data to the demonstration
+- It has 200 records and 4 features.

 ## Technical Technique Demonstration
-- Description of the technical technique
+- Data wrangling, also known as data munging or data preprocessing, is the process of cleaning, transforming, and enriching raw data to make it suitable for analysis.
-- Steps for applying the technique to the sample data
+- Steps to take: Read in the csv file,
 - Expected outcomes and benefits

 ## Implementation Plan